peterhinch/micropython-lcd160cr-gui/README.md

  * `append` Args `s, ntrim=None, line=None` Append the string `s` to the display and scroll up as required to show it.
 By default only the number of lines which will fit on screen are retained.
-If an integer `ntrim=N` is passed, only the last N lines are retained.
+If an integer `ntrim=N` is passed, only the last N lines are retained; `ntrim` may be greater than can be shown in the control, hidden lines being accessed by scrolling.
  If an integer (typically 0) is passed in `line` the display will scroll to show that line.
  * `scroll` Arg `n` Number of lines to scroll.
 A negative number scrolls up.
 If scrolling would achieve nothing because there are no extra lines to display, nothing will happen.
+Returns `True` if scrolling occurred, otherwise `False`.
  * `value` No args.
 Returns the number of lines of text stored in the widget.
  * `clear` No args.
 Clears all lines from the widget and refreshes the display.
  * `goto` Arg `line=None` Fast scroll to a line.
 By default shows the end of